 The Belle Époque or La Belle Époque (French: [bɛlepɔk]; French for “Beautiful Epoch”) is the term often given to a period of French and European history, usually dated to between 1871–80 and the outbreak of World War I in 1914.
 Occurring during the era of the Third French Republic, it was a period characterised by optimism, regional peace, economic prosperity, colonial expansion, and technological, scientific, and cultural innovations.
 In this era of France’s cultural and artistic climate (particularly within Paris), the arts markedly flourished, with numerous masterpieces of literature, music, theatre, and visual art gaining extensive recognition.Wikipedia

 Writers such as Guy de Maupassant, Émile Zola, Marcel Proust, Colette, André Gide, and Arthur Rimbaud may be some familiar names.
 Imagine being around when they published their work.
-Due to time, we think of their signature works as having been successful from the jump.
+Due to time, we think of their signature works as successful from the jump.

 I’d also find a way to get to the United States around that time.
 The Gilded Age took place around the same time, and I love the idea of the Four Hundred.
 I’d find the wherewithal to charm my way into one of their decadent parties.